Adding comments to Hugo using Gitalk commenting system

 Turning to Gitalk

-In my quest for a different commenting system I had a look at the various options listed on the Hugo page but all of them required too much effort for my liking or leant on skills I’d have to learn.
+In my quest for a different commenting system I had a look at the various options listed on the Hugo page but all of them required too much effort for my liking or leant on skills I would have to learn.
 My major requirement was to have something simple.

 Minimal steps required